kellyegan/Bezier-Builder/README.md

 Python package for manipulating bezier curves.

-It primary purpose is to manipulate SVG paths in a way similar to vector graphics software like Illustrator or Inkscape.
+It primary purpose is to manipulate SVG paths similar to vector graphics software like Illustrator or Inkscape where curves are represented as anchor points with handles rather than bezier curve segments.